acse-ky322/yolov5/README.md

 Output and store the TP, FP and FN numbers in val.py

-Set plotting other testing results to False as default in val.py
+Set the default threshold consistant as detect.py in val.py

 </div>